Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 The Pros and Cons of Retiring in Canada

-To give you a better idea of Canada’s living perks, along with a few disadvantages, check out these pros and cons of retiring in Canada.
+To give you a better idea of Canada’s living perks, along with a few disadvantages, check out these pros and cons of moving to Canada for retirement.

 Pro: Great Healthcare System